xploretv2go/zeroconf-api-service/README.md

   * Avahi
   * Bonjour

+## Documentation

+Swagger documentation in YAML format is availible in in the /docs directory full path is `/docs/zeroconf_api.yaml`

 ## Installing and running on a development server / localhost
 1. Clone the repository & navigate to directory and run:
 - `sudo git clone https://github.com/xploretv2go/zeroconf.api.service.git`